STEP 1: Find Your Counselor > STEP 2: Schedule an Appointment > STEP 3: Experience Life Change

 I utilize a variety of modalities, depending on who you are as a unique individual.
 In addition to existential philosophy, I have experience with CBT, DBT, and strengths-based therapies.
 While we wrestle with questions of meaning and significance, we often have to address the practical outworking of our emotions, thoughts, and our behaviors.

-During our sessions, I will establish a safe place for exploration and process that allows you to understand the issues that we find ourselves addressing together.
+During our sessions, I will establish a safe place for you to explore and process the issues that we find ourselves addressing together.
 You are the expert of your story–I am here to provide you with support and tools as you discover or rediscover your strengths and find meaning within this chapter of your life.

 Personal Qualifications and Experience